fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;">Amazon EC2 <a href="https://aws.amazon.com/ec2/spot/">Spot Instances</a></p>
 <ul>
   <li><em>Let you take advantage of unused EC2 capacity in the AWS cloud.
 Spot Instances are available at up to a 90% discount compared to On-Demand prices.
 You can use Spot Instances for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.</em></li>
-  <li>Useful for workloads resilient to failure (batch, data analysis, Image processing, distributed workload).
-However, it is not suitable for critical jobs or databases.</li>
+  <li>Useful for workloads resilient to failure (batch, data analysis, Image processing, distributed workload, CI/CD and testing).
+However, it is not suitable for critical jobs or persistent workload and databases.</li>
   <li>Useful when workload is not immediate and can be stopped for a moment and continue from that point after</li>
+  <li>Spot fleed: collection of spot on-demand.
+It will try and match the target capacity with your price restraints.
+Strategies: capacotyOptimized, lowestPrice, diversified, InstancePoolsToUseCount</li>
 </ul>

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html">Amazon <b>AMI</b></a> (Amazon Machine Image)</p>